-Specialty drug - is a high-cost, complex, or high-touch medication used to treat rare, complex, or chronic conditions.
-These drugs often require specialized handling, administration, and dispensing through a specialty pharmacy, rather than traditional retail pharmacies.
+Specialty Drugs - is a term that generally refers to drugs and biologics that are typically high-cost, and can be complex to ship, or store, require specialized administration, subject to limited or exclusive distribution, or may require specialized clinical care, such as frequent dosage adjustments, intensive patient monitoring or counseling, or ongoing clinical support (i.e. high-touch).It often references medications used to treat rare, complex, life threatening, or chronic conditions.
+Because of this, these drugs often dispensing through a specialty pharmacy, rather than traditional retail pharmacies.

+Note: There is no unified regulatory definition of the term “specialty drug.”
+Examiners should consult applicable state law and impacted health plan formulary definitions.

+Specialty Pharmacies – are a type of pharmacy that dispenses specialty medications.
+Specialty pharmacies offer in-depth patient support such as clinical patient management.

 Wholesalers/Distributors - Wholesalers purchase drugs from manufacturers, store those drugs, and then sell and distribute them to pharmacies, hospitals, provider offices and mail-order pharmacies.
-About 92 percent of prescription drugs in the United States are distributed through wholesalers, with three companies accounting for more than 90 percent of wholesale drug distribution in the United States.
-Wholesalers own the largest PSAOs used by independent pharmacies.
+Wholesalers own several of the largest PSAOs used by independent pharmacies.

 Qualifications of Examiners

-Information on qualifications, please refer to chapter 14 of the Market Regulation Handbook.
+Information on qualifications, please refer to Chapter 14 of this handbook.
+In addition, states might want to include a pharmacist or other PBM-specific qualifications to the examination team.

 Types of Examinations

 When planning the examination, it is helpful to first identify which services and products are regulated and the impact on regulated entities.
-A Pharmacy Benefit Manager examination can take the form of a comprehensive examination, a targeted examination, a risk-focused examination, a re-examination, a multistate cooperative examination or a desk examination.
-Most of the elements found in Chapter 13—Types of Examinations will apply to the Pharmacy Benefit Manager examination.
+A PBM examination can take the form of a comprehensive examination, a targeted examination, a risk-focused examination, a re-examination, a multistate cooperative examination or a desk examination.
+Most of the elements found in Chapter 13—Types of Examinations will apply to the PBM examination.
 Because most operations for these entities remain consistent in all states, it is recommended to coordinate examinations or communicate with the NAIC, especially when conducting comprehensive reviews.

 Scheduling, Coordination and Planning Scope